 You will probably have a lot to think about, like making funeral arrangements and registering the baby’s birth and death.
 The hospital social worker or a maternal child health nurse can support you and guide you through the process.

 Some parents may be eligible for government support after a neonatal death.
-Government payments include Parental Leave Pay or Newborn Upfront Payment and Newborn Supplement paid with Family Tax Benefit Part A; Dad and Partner Pay; and Family Tax Benefit Bereavement Payment.
-Visit the Department of Human Services website for more information.
+Government payments include Family Tax Benefit bereavement payment for up to 14 weeks, Dad and Partner Pay for up to 2 weeks, Parental Leave Pay for up to 18 weeks, the high maximum rate of Newborn Upfront Payment and Newborn Supplement for 13 weeks paid with FTB Part A or as a lump sum, and the Parenting Payment for up to 14 weeks.
+Visit the Services Australia for more information.

 Coming to terms with what has happened